 - If there is subject you are weak in, try and work on weakening that weakness.
 You will be more confident when you go back to school.

-- Do not spend time playing video games or using the smart phone, they tend to numb your senses and are a pure mechanical activity.
+- Do not spend time playing video games or using the smartphone, they tend to numb your senses and are purely mechanical activity.
 On hot summer afternoons, try playing scrabble or chess.
-Your vocabulary as well as concentration power will improve.
+Your vocabulary, as well as concentration power, will improve.